NellssonBorro/react-tailwind/README.md

+This project is my second project in my Frontend (React+Tailwind) journey.
+This project is mainly to practice Tailwind.
+I followed a Tailwind video from scrimba.com.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.